ChampionJ/dungeon_assistant/README.md

 ## Description
 Dungeon Assistant is a mobile application to assist players of Dungeons and Dragons.
 By pairing this Unity mobile app with a web server created in node.js it will allow players to spend more time playing the game and less time managing tasks.

 This project is simply a small tool created for my own personal use mainly, designed for Android.
+This source code should be used for reference purposes only.
 ## Setup
 This project requires [Text Mesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) to work, download the free package from the Asset Store and import it to the Asset folder.
 After this is done you will need to close and re-open the project to refresh the scripts and text assets.